capactio/capact/docs/internal/argo-workflows/README.md

 - Artifacts are stored in TAR archive, compressed with gzip.
 They can be not only files, but also directories.
 Artifact is saved under `{bucket}/{workflow_name}/{pod-name-which-saves-artifact}/{artifact-name}.tgz` path.
 - When deleting Argo Workflow, artifacts on MinIO [are not cleaned up](https://github.com/argoproj/argo/issues/3390).
+- There is no way to take all global artifacts from a workflow as an input to a step.
+To achieve uploading artifacts to OCH, we may access MinIO `{bucket}/{workflow_name}` directory and find all artifacts (`.tgz` files) in subdirectories.

 ### Logs